8/3/2021

 Craig Arnold

-Yeah, and I appreciate your question on commercial construction.
+Yeah, I appreciate your question on commercial construction.
 That's obviously been a point of a lot of debate in general.
-And so as we talked about in Q2, our order growth of commercial construction was really in line with the rest of the business with more than 40% growth for the entire sector and with, quite frankly, particular strength in the global segment as well.
-And so we continue to see positive signs in commercial construction markets and we don't think there's any reason why there should be any lead up in those markets that we think about going into the second half of this year or into 2022.
-Our negotiation pipelines, which as we talked about on prior calls, precedes in order obviously.
-And our negotiation pipeline for both light commercial as well as large commercial projects, including commercial building, was up very strongly year on year and up actually very strongly, depletely as well.
-And so at this juncture, we're optimistic that commercial construction will come back and we think the second half of this year and into next year should post fairly strong growth.
+And so as we talked about in Q2, And our order growth of commercial structure was really in line with the rest of the business with more than 40% growth for the entire sector, you know, and with quite frankly, particular strength in the global segment as well.
+And so we continue to see, you know, positive signs in commercial construction markets.
+And we don't think there's any reason why, you know, there should be any lead up in those markets that we think about going to the second half of this year or into 2022.
+Our negotiation pipeline, which, as we talked about on prior calls, precedes an order, obviously.
+And our negotiation pipeline for both light commercial as well as large commercial projects, including commercial buildings, was up very strongly year on year and up actually very strongly sequentially as well.
+And so at this juncture, we're optimistic that commercial construction will come back.
+And we think the second half of this year and into next year, should pose fairly, you know, strong growth.

 speaker